 The complaint, prosecutors wrote in the document, “would need to remain sealed until Assange is arrested in connection with the charges in the criminal complaint and can therefore no longer evade or avoid arrest and extradition in this matter.”
 At a separate point in the document, prosecutors wrote that “due to the sophistication of the defendant and the publicity surrounding the case, no other procedure is likely to keep confidential the fact that Assange has been charged.”

-Yesterday, the 1st of May, Julian was convicted by The SouthWark Crown Court in UK to a 50-week jail sentence for ‘skipping bail’.
+Yesterday, the 1st of May, Julian was convicted by The Southwark Crown Court in the UK to a 50-week jail sentence for ‘skipping bail’.
 A very bogus charge while they process his extradition to US.

 To briefly recap: